 Accessories such as the Pen and Type Cover are additional costs, rather than included.
-Also, it doesn’t have built-in storage for the Pen.
-Some users would prefer a USB-C, but most are content with the USB 3.0.
+Doesn’t have built-in storage for the Pen.
+Some users would prefer a USB-C.

 Microsoft’s Surface tablets are one of the best-kept secrets in the gadget industry.
 While most people have only had eyes for the iPad, Microsoft has quietly designed a tablet that’s just as thin and light but even more powerful.
-Surface tablets run full-fledged versions of Windows 10, and with the right specs can be the perfect computer for any job – even high-intensity tasks like video editing are a snap on a Surface.
+Surface tablets run full-fledged versions of Windows 10 and 11, and with the right specs, they can be the perfect computer for any job – even high-intensity tasks like video editing are a snap on a Surface.

 As with all good tablet brands, there are lots of different kinds of Surface tablets available, each designed to suit specific types of users.
 That’s good news and bad news: it means that there’s definitely a Surface tablet that’s perfect for you, but it also means you’ll have to sort through the details to find the right combination of features.
 But that’s what you have us for, so read on for everything you need to know to find your ideal Microsoft Surface tablet, and check out our favorites when you’re done.